 You may think this is a costly procedure but it isn’t.

 Here we explain how to do this and you’ll be pleased to know it isn’t expensive at all.

-You can get the results online in a matter of days.
+You can also get the results online in a matter of days, sometimes within 24 hours.

 You can do this yourself if part of the material has already broken off or if there’s no chance of the asbestos contaminating the home.
 Otherwise, you should get an accredited person or company to do it for you.

 The cost for a DIY sampling kit is around £30 for a single sample and £40 for a two-sample kit (see current prices here).